SimonThomine/RememberingNormality/README.md

 - `obj` (STR): The object category
 - `phase` (STR): Either train or test
 - `save_path` (STR): The path to save the model weights
+- `visu` (BOOL): Wheter to calculate the localization score and save images of segmentation
 - `training_data`:
 - - `epoch` : number of epoch for training
 - - `batch_size` : the minibatch size